Sayansree/Serial-linux/README.md

   cout<<"\n handshake successful\n";
 }
 ```
+Note: before performing a handshake a port must be open
 # Run example code
 To test this example sketch on you device make sure you have a Serial Device connected to device
 to test the handshake part make sure and auto connect feature make sure you have flashed microcontroller with the hanshake code